 Foundations of Probability in Python

-Probability deals with the study of random events as well as their outcomes.
+Probability deals with the study of random events and their outcomes.
 It is an essential concept in various fields like finance, physics, engineering and data science.
-It is defined as the likelihood of an event occurring as no event can be predicted with 100% certainty.
-Hence probability is just a guide.
-In this article, we are going to be seeing the foundations of probability in Python.
-Python offers a number of libraries that allow us to work with probability distributions and perform statistical computations as well as generate random numbers.
+It is defined as the likelihood of an event occurring no event can be predicted with 100% certainty.
+In this article, we are going to explore the foundations of probability in Python using builtin libraries for statistical computations and random number generation.

-• Event − A subset of the sample space representing a particular outcome or perhaps a set of outcomes for a random experiment.
+• Event A subset of the sample space representing a particular outcome or set of outcomes for a random experiment.

-• Probability − A number between 0 and 1 that represents the likelihood of an event occurring.
-A probability 0 indicates that an event is impossible where as a probability of 1 indicates that it is a for sure to occur.
+• Probability A number between 0 and 1 that represents the likelihood of an event occurring.
+A probability of 0 indicates that an event is impossible, whereas a probability of 1 indicates that it is certain to occur.

 Generating Random Numbers